-Craft’s surprising announcement was contained in a letter read near the end of a meeting held by Letcher County Board of Education Monday night to address a review of Craft’s contract and to hire a school board attorney and board secretary.
+Craft’s surprising announcement was contained in a letter read near the end of a specialcalled meeting held by the Letcher County Board of Education Monday night to address a review of Craft’s contract and to hire a school board attorney and board secretary.

 Craft asked Board Attorney Darrell Hall to read the letter after she had met with the board in closed session and just before new Board Chairman Robert Kiser began to address the agenda item pertaining to the review of Craft’s contract with the board.

 “Please accept this notice of my intent to retire effective June 30, 2013,” Craft wrote in the letter she had given to Hall earlier.
 “It has been my pleasure and honor to work with the previous board of education, parents, students and staff and our educational community to make our school system better each and every day.
 Thank you for the opportunity to serve in a wonderful school district.”

 Hall’s reading of Craft’s letter drew little reaction from board members, other than Kiser’s order that the document be made part of the board’s official minutes.

 “Since it was not on our agenda tonight to vote to accept a letter like that, I think we will put that on the agenda to vote to accept that letter at our next board meeting,” Kiser said.

 During Craft’s tenure the Fleming Neon, Letcher and Whitesburg high schools were consolidated into Letcher County Central High School, which occupied the old Whitesburg campus for nearly a year before moving to its current location at Ermine in spring 2006.
 A 600-seat auditorium, which is located in the high school, is used by schools in the district as well as community groups.